Avian Influenza

 • Wash your hands well with soap and warm water.

 Bird flu is not a risk to food safety.
 Poultry and eggs that are safely handled and cooked to an internal temperature of 165 degrees F are safe to eat.
+Pasteurized milk and milk products are also safe to eat or drink.

 If you feel sick after having contact with sick or dead birds, contact your health care provider.

-Bird Flu in Cats
+Bird Flu in Pets and Other Animals

 Additional Resources